Nero103/Data_Job_Analysis_SQL_Project/README.md

 *Table of optimal skills for Data Analyst remote jobs*

 ### 5b.
 Top Most Optimal Skills in Michigan
-To uncover the most optimal skills for high paying data analyst roles in Michigan, I joined tables to query off of, filtered on Data roles in general within Michigan due to low row count int result-set roles, and filtered on demand skill greater than 10.
+To uncover the most optimal skills for high-paying data analyst roles in Michigan, I joined tables to query off of, filtered on Data roles in general within Michigan due to low row count in result-set roles, and filtered on demanded skills greater than 10.

 ```sql
 SELECT